rnbochsr/BSidesBOSCTF/README.md

 ## My Thoughts & Reflections
-My final rank 609 out of 1008.
+My final rank was 609 out of 1008.
 This was my first official CTF.
 I had something come up and was forced to miss the first 4 hours of the competition.
 While I was disappointed in only solving 2 challenges, I did find myself on the cusp of solving several others.
 Still, my rank put me in the middle third of competitors.
 I just wish that I had the other 4 hours.
 I am looking forward to my next competition.

 ## The Challenges